Some aspects of vector valued de Branges spaces of entire functions: Global Factorization and Analytic Equivalence

 \section{Global Factorization and Analytic Equivalence}

 This section presents a global factorization of Fredholm operator valued entire functions, which are invertible at least at one point.
-This factorization then provides a result of analytic equivalence of these operator valued entire functions and establishes a connection between the RKHS that we considered in Section \ref{Sec-3} and the vector valued de Branges spaces constructed in \cite{Rovnyak} (Theorem 1).
-Let $A(z)$ be an $B(\mathfrak{X})$ valued entire function such that $A(z)\in \Phi(\mathfrak{X})$ for all $z\in\mathbb{C}$ and $I$ denote the identity operator on $\mathfrak{X}$.
+This factorization then provides a connection between the de Branges spaces considered in \cite{Rovnyak} (Theorem $1$) and in \cite{Mahapatra}.
+Also, a result of analytic equivalence between the corresponding two reproducing kernels of de Branges spaces is concluded.
+Let $A(z)$ be a $B(\mathfrak{X})$ valued entire function such that $A(z)\in \Phi(\mathfrak{X})$ for all $z\in\mathbb{C}$.
 Suppose $A(z)$ is invertible at $z_0\in\mathbb{C}$, then because of Theorem \ref{FAT} there exists a discrete set $D=\{z_1, z_2,\ldots,z_n,\ldots\}\subset\mathbb{C}$ such that $A(z)$ are invertible for all $z\in\mathbb{C}\setminus D$.
-The case when $D$ is finite, a global factorization was discussed in \cite{Bart} and local factorizations of $A(z)$ can be found in \cite{Holden}.
-Here we consider the case when $D$ is infinite and thus $|z_n|\to \infty$ as $n\to \infty$.\\ The following two theorems (Theorem \ref{product} and Theorem \ref{AT}) generalize two results due to de Branges and Rovnyak ( Theorem $19$ and Theorem $20$, Appendix \cite{Rovnyak} ).
-While our proofs follow a similar line of reasoning, we have taken the initiative to provide a detailed technical explanation specific to our current setting.
-Theorem \ref{AT} provides a two-sided factorization result for an operator valued entire function $A(z)$, where the assumption in \cite{Rovnyak} of $I-A(z)$ being compact for all $z\in\mathbb{C}$ is replaced by the assumption of $A(z)$ being Fredholm for all $z\in\mathbb{C}$, certainly resulting factorizations of a broader class of operator valued entire functions.
-We have included these theorems in this paper in anticipation of their future use within this paper and in our ongoing investigations in this area.
-We mention below two general inequalities from \cite{Rovnyak}, which will be used in the proof of Theorem \ref{product}.\\ For every $n\in\mathbb{N}$ and $0\leq \mu<1$ the following inequality holds:
+The case when $D$ is finite, a global factorization was discussed in \cite{Bart}, and local factorizations of $A(z)$ can be found in \cite{Holden}.
+Here, we consider the case when $D$ is infinite and thus $|z_n|\to \infty$ as $n\to \infty$.\\ The following theorem is due to L. de Branges and J. Rovnyak ( Theorem $19$, Appendix \cite{Rovnyak} ). \begin{thm} Let $\{P_n\}$ be a sequence of finite rank orthogonal projections and $\{z_n\}_1^\infty$ be a sequence of complex numbers such that $|z_n|\to\infty$ as $n\to\infty$.
+Suppose a complex number $z_0$ is such that $z_n-z_0\neq 0$ for all $n$.
+Then